rylarson/tao-chef-talk/index.md

 ![WOMB](http://cdn.meme.am/instances/62232400.jpg)

-   * Continuous integration environments are managed by a different team
+   * Build & Continuous integration environments are managed by a different team
+   * Difficult to troubleshoot problems that only appear in these environments
    * Environmental problems make test automation less valuable
-   * Some tests depend on external resources that are manually created and maintained

 Note:
-   * Problems:
    * Difficult and expensive to troubleshoot problems that only appear on the build agents (not on dev boxes)
    * Developers have a hard time maintaining the automated tests since automation is often dependent on external resources that are expensive or impossible to replicate
    * Some tests ONLY run in continuous integration because they are too expensive to set up
-      * Envrionmental changes cause tests to fail on an old release

 --page-break--